centreon/centreon-documentation/en/security/key-rotation.md

     1035 E42C B766 7952 EE42 DEE9 A97D AA5A 3FC4 9C1B
     ```

-* Check if the new key has been correctly imported into the RPM database:
+* After installation, check if the new key has been correctly imported into the RPM database:

     ```
     rpm -qi gpg-pubkey-3fc49c1b-6166eb52